Dynamic and Thermodynamic Stability of Superconducting-superfluid Stars: Introduction

 The dynamic stability of self-gravitating compact objects is a cornerstone of theoretical astrophysics, determining whether they end up as a stable stars, collapsing to black holes, or exploding in a supernova.
 For the relativistic neutral or charged stars described by the single perfect fluid model, the criterion for dynamic stability has been established, and it has been found to be closely related to the thermodynamic stability \cite{Green:2013ica,Shi:2022jya}.
 Specifically, the criterion for dynamic stability of perfect fluid star in dynamic equilibrium is given by non-negativity of the canonical energy associated with the timelike Killing field, and the necessary condition for the thermodynamic stability of stars in thermodynamic equilibrium with respect to the axisymmetric perturbations is the positivity of the canonical energy.
 Furthermore, the dynamic and thermodynamic stability are equivalent if the background star is static, spherically symmetric isentropic and the perturbations are spherically symmetric.

-Although the single perfect fluid model is a remarkably good approximate for many types of stars, such as the red giants and white dwarfs, it can only serve the roughest description of the ``multi-constituent fluid stars'', in particular, the neutron stars.
-The neutron star, excluding an outer magnetosphere of negligible mass and an inner core consisting of matter in exotic state, is broadly understood that can be described in terms of three principle layers: the outer crust made of a lattice of nuclei with gas of relativistic degenerate electrons throughout the star, the inner crust whose solid ionic lattice is interpenetrated by a neutron superfluid, and the outer core consisting of a neutron superfluid and superconducting proton fluid \cite{Langlois:2000gs}.
+While the single perfect fluid model provides an excellent approximation for many stellar objects such as red giants and white dwarfs, it is fundamentally inadequate for neutron stars due to their exceptionally complex internal microphysics.
+The interior of a neutron star is a multi-constituent system exhibiting distinct states across its layers.
+Broadly, its structure comprises a solid crystalline crust, a liquid outer core, and a potentially exotic inner core, with the equation of state and composition being active areas of research constrained by multi-messenger observations \cite{Langlois:2000gs,Ozel:2016oaf,LIGOScientific:2018cki,Annala:2019puf,Miller:2021qha}.
+Crucially for macroscopic dynamics, a defining feature of the relevant layers (the inner crust and the outer core) is the prevalence of superfluidity and superconductivity.
+In these regions, neutrons are believed to form a superfluid, while protons are in superconducting state, all permeated by a degenerate electron gas \cite{haensel2006neutron,Chamel:2008ca}.
 In the relevant layers, the superfluid neutrons make up the most of the mass density, the superconducting protons make up a small but significant part of the mass density, and the degenerate non-superconducting electrons make up a negligibly small fraction of the mass density, but nevertheless have an important role when the electromagnetic effects are concerned.
-Therefore, a more accurate approximation for the neutron star should be the multi-constituent fluid model.
+This multi-component nature is not a minor correction but the central paradigm for explaining key observational phenomena.
+Therefore, a physically realistic hydrodynamic description of neutron star interiors must move beyond the single-fluid approximation.
+A multi-constituent fluid model, accounting for the distinct dynamics between the superfluid neutrons, the superconducting protons, and the electron plasma, is essential.